stephen-gilbert-cko/apple-pay-decrypt/README.md

 ### Decryption

-Top achieve the decryption itself, we use package [@madskunker/apple-pay-decrypt](https://www.npmjs.com/package/@madskunker/apple-pay-decrypt).
+To achieve the decryption itself, we will use package [@madskunker/apple-pay-decrypt](https://www.npmjs.com/package/@madskunker/apple-pay-decrypt).

 1. In [index.js](./index.js), set `paymentDataFromApplePay` to your paymentData JSON, returned by Apple Pay.